 Implementation of the Exchange Program.
 Your Board of Directors authorized the Stock Option Exchange Program in November, 2001, upon the recommendation of its Executive Compensation and Development Committee, subject to your approval.
 If you approve the program, immediately after the meeting eligible employees will be offered the opportunity to participate in the program under an Offer of Exchange filed with the Securities and Exchange Commission and distributed to all eligible employees.
 Employees will be given a short election period in which to accept the offer of the new options in exchange for the surrender of all their existing options.
-For those employees who choose to participate in the program, all of their current options will be granted on August 26, 2001, or thereafter, on the first business day that is at least six months and one day after the cancellation of the old options.
+For those employees who choose to participate in the program, all of their current options will be cancelled on the last day of this election period.
+The new options will be granted on August 26, 2002, or thereafter, on the first business day that is at least six months and one day after the cancellation of the old options.